-Most students attending Ellsworth Community College are planning to complete an Associate in Arts (AA) degree, and then transfer to a four-year college or university to pursue a Bachelor of Arts (BA) or Bachelor of Science (BS) degree.
+Most students attending Ellsworth Community College are planning to complete an Associate of Arts (AA) degree, and then transfer to a four-year college or university to pursue a Bachelor of Arts (BA) or Bachelor of Science (BS) degree.
 The following are some critical points to help smooth the transfer process:

 - When initially arriving at Ellsworth, students who know what major they want to study, and where they plan to transfer after completing their AA degree, have the best opportunity for a smooth transfer process.
 Commonly, however, a significant percentage of students arrive at ECC undecided about their major area of study and are uncertain about where they hope to transfer.
-Our Associate in Arts (AA) degree is designed to help move students in the right direction while transitioning through this “major” selection process.
+Our Associate of Arts (AA) degree is designed to help move students in the right direction while transitioning through this “major” selection process.
 Students are encouraged to make it a priority to explore opportunities with the intent of clarifying their degree interests and transfer options as soon as possible.
 Of course, this process is different for every student and does not always happen within a neat time frame.
 Ideally, students begin to communicate with their choice of transfer school as early as possible in the AA degree process.

-- The Associate in Arts (AA) degree is generally considered our best transferable degree, and has been designed with this in mind.
-The AA degree is essentially a “Liberal Arts” transfer degree, with a broad educational focus, including an Elective category providing opportunities to explore college-level course offerings and/or to focus more specifically on major course prerequisites and requirements.
+- The Associate of Arts (AA) degree is generally considered our best transferable degree, and has been designed with this in mind.
+The AA degree is essentially a “Liberal Arts” transfer degree, with a broad educational focus, including an elective category providing opportunities to explore college-level course offerings and/or to focus more specifically on major course prerequisites and requirements.
 Your ECC academic advisor will help clarify the specific requirements for the AA degree and whether or not a different credential is better suited for your educational interests.

 - Ellsworth Community College has Articulation Agreements with the three state Regent universities: Iowa State University (ISU), the University of Iowa (UI), and the University of Northern Iowa (UNI).
 These are nationally and internationally recognized universities.
 The Articulation Agreement essentially states that students who complete the AA degree, and then transfer to an Iowa Regent university, will have all credit accepted.
-How the accepted credit will then apply to a Bachelor’s degree depends on a student’s degree interests.
+How the accepted credit will then apply to a bachelor’s degree depends on a student’s degree interests.
 NOTE: There are many other colleges and universities throughout Iowa that accept ECC transfer credit (see list of additional Transfer colleges).

 - To formalize the transfer process, Iowa’s three state universities have established an “Admissions Partnership Program” with ECC: